 You will learn how to put all the facts together.

 I know you will because that is what happened to me and it can happen to you.

 You don’t have to be a professional writer!

-I was able to organize what I had found out about my ancestors and then tell their story from start to finish.
+I was able to organize what I had found out about my ancestors and then tell their stories from start to finish.

-I then learned how to fit in the historical events of the time and how it shaped their lives.
+The next step was to learn how to fit in the historical events of the time and how they shaped their lives.